-The other assumption is that cloud CRM will easily integrate with a legacy accounting system such as QuickBooks Enterprise.
+The other assumption is that cloud CRM will easily integrate with a legacy accounting system like QuickBooks Enterprise.

-In cases such as these, we often tell people who contact us, “don’t shoot the messenger, but…” One message is to slow the buying process down and really dig into advertised functionality.
+In such cases, we often tell people who contact us, “don’t shoot the messenger, but…” One message is to slow the buying process and dig into advertised functionality.
 Another message is, “this could take more time and money than was proposed.”

 Don’t Fool Yourself

 If any or all of the above conditions are true for your business, don’t invest in a new CRM system right now.
 Change needs to be wanted and welcomed, not tolerated and enforced.